boazsegev/iodine/README.md

 ## Iodine::Rack - an HTTP and Websockets server

-Iodine includes a light and fast HTTP and Websocket server written in C that was written according to the [Rack interface specifications](http://www.rubydoc.info/github/rack/rack/master/file/SPEC).
+Iodine includes a light and fast HTTP and Websocket server written in C that was written according to the [Rack interface specifications](http://www.rubydoc.info/github/rack/rack/master/file/SPEC) and the Websocket draft extension.

 ### Running the web server